Un0pr0/crypto-staking-platf/PRD.md

 # Planning Guide

-A cryptocurrency portfolio management demo application that simulates staking, deposits, and trading functionality for educational purposes without real blockchain integration.
+A cryptocurrency portfolio management demo application that displays static staking, deposits, and trading information for demonstration purposes.
+All data is hardcoded and static to ensure consistent display across all environments including Docker deployments.

 **Experience Qualities**:
 1. **Professional** - Clean, trustworthy interface that reflects financial application standards with clear data presentation
 2. **Confident** - Bold visual hierarchy and decisive interactions that make users feel in control of their portfolio
 3. **Modern** - Contemporary crypto-native aesthetic with sleek gradients and sharp typography

-**Complexity Level**: Light Application (multiple features with basic state) This is a portfolio tracking tool with simulated transactions.
-It manages multiple feature areas (balance, transfers, swaps, deposits, staking, history) but uses straightforward state management with no external APIs or complex data synchronization.
+**Complexity Level**: Light Application (multiple features with static display data) This is a portfolio demonstration tool with static data display.
+It shows multiple feature areas (balance, deposits, staking, history) with predefined values that remain consistent across sessions and deployments.

 ## Essential Features